ShiqiQingxiang/Distributed-Systems_Assignment-1/README.md

-# 分布式系统 - 作业1
+# Distributed Systems - Assignment 1

-本项目实现了一个基于AWS无服务器架构的REST API，使用CDK框架配置和部署所需资源。
+This project implements a REST API based on AWS serverless architecture, using CDK framework to configure and deploy required resources.

-## 项目上下文
+## Project Context

-本API用于管理电影信息，提供以下功能：
+This API is used for managing movie information, providing the following features:
-- 添加新电影
+- Add new movies
-- 获取电影列表
+- Retrieve movie list
-- 按类别筛选电影
+- Filter movies by category
-- 更新电影信息
+- Update movie information
-- 获取电影描述的多语言翻译
+- Get multilingual translations of movie descriptions

-## 技术堆栈
+## Technology Stack

 - AWS CDK (TypeScript)
 - AWS Lambda